damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 Use "Likes" on Twitter for positivity RE: GitLab (the product) since we direct users there when we want to show that people really love the product.
 Avoid using it for anything else.

+### Disqus

+_TODO: improve the process of responding to blog comments, probably by disabling the integration with Zendesk and finding a better way to stay alerted._

+All the comments from our blog are handled by Disqus.
+Currently we have an integration in place with Zendesk, where every new comment or reply to a comment creates a new ticket in ZenDesk.
+As part of your daily routine, you should make sure that this queue is as empty as possible.
+Right now there is no way for us to directly reply to the comment from ZenDesk, so if a comment you see requires a reply (that is if the ticket is not from someone on our team, or is a question or a problem) you need to click on the link to the comment and reply directly in the blog post.
+Once you have replied, you should come back to ZenDesk and mark that ticket as solved, plus the ticket that was created for your reply.

+### GitLab Forum

+_TODO: improve the process of responding to forum questions, probably by disabling the integration with Zendesk and finding a better way to stay alerted._

+Questions from the [GitLab Forum](https://forum.gitlab.com/) flow into ZenDesk, but can only be responded to from within the Forum environment.

 ### Mailing list